Ann Doran

-Ann Lee Doran (July 28, 1911 – September 19, 2000) was an American character actress, possibly best known as the mother of Jim Stark (James Dean) in Rebel Without a Cause (1955).
+Ann Doran (July 28, 1911 – September 19, 2000) was a prolific American character actress, who worked in more than 1500 motion pictures and television episodes.
+Today's audiences know her as Carol Stark, the mother of James "Jim" Stark (James Dean) in Rebel Without a Cause (1955), and as a featured actress in short comedies with The Three Stooges and Charley Chase.
 She was an early member of the Screen Actors Guild and served on the board of the Motion Picture & Television Fund for 30 years.

 Early years

-The daughter of Carrie A. Barnett and John R. Doran, her mother was a silent-film actress whose professional name was Rose Allen.
-Ann Doran was born in Amarillo, Texas, and attended high school in San Bernardino, California.
+Ann Lee Doran was born in Amarillo, Texas to silent-film actress Rose Allen (born Carrie A. Barnett) and John R. Doran.
+She attended high school in San Bernardino, California.

 Film career

-Doran began acting at the age of four.
-(A 1979 newspaper article said that Doran's debut came when she was 11 years old.)
-Rarely in a featured role, Doran appeared in more than 500 motion pictures and 1,000 episodes of television series, such as the American Civil War drama Gray Ghost.
+According to a 1979 interview, the actress made her debut at 11 years old.
+Seldom cast in leading roles, Doran appeared in more than 500 motion pictures and 1,000 episodes of television series, such as the American Civil War drama Gray Ghost.

+Doran entered the field of motion pictures as a stand-in, then bit player, then incidental supporting player.
+In 1936 she was featured in two of the last feature films produced by independent studio Chesterfield Pictures, Missing Girls and Red Lights Ahead (the latter film a rare lead for Columbia Pictures' short-subject star Andy Clyde).

+Columbia Pictures

-Doran worked as a stand-in, then bit player, then incidental supporting player.
-By 1938, she was under contract to Columbia Pictures, where the company policy was to use the members of its stock company as often as possible.
-Thus, Doran appears in Columbia's serials (such as The Spider's Web and Flying G-Men), short subjects (including those of The Three Stooges, Charley Chase, Andy Clyde, Harry Langdon and Vera Vague), B features (including the Blondie, Five Little Peppers and Ellery Queen series), and major feature films.
-She became a favorite of Columbia director Frank Capra and appears in many of his productions.
-Most of these appearances were supporting roles.
-In Meet John Doe(1941), she plays the wife of sodajerk-turned-John Doe Club activist Bert Hansen.
-Though her character speaks some of the film's most pivotal lines of dialog, including an impassioned suicide-preventing plea in the final scene, her appearance in the film is uncredited.
-She did play leads in Columbia's Charley Chase comedies from 1938 to 1940 and in one Charles Starrett western feature, the Sam Nelson-directed Rio Grande (1938).
+Red Lights Ahead led to a contract with Columbia, where Doran became a familiar face.
+Columbia's company policy was to use the members of its stock company as often as possible.
+Thus, Doran appears in Columbia's serials (such as The Spider's Web and Flying G-Men), B features (including the Blondie, Five Little Peppers and Ellery Queen series), and major feature films.
+She became a favorite of Columbia director Frank Capra and appeared in many of his productions, notably You Can't Take It With You, in which she leads a group of neighbors battling a tycoon who evicted them.
+Most of these appearances were supporting roles, although she had the ingenue lead in the Charles Starrett western Rio Grande (1938) and was featured in the Boris Karloff thriller The Man They Could Not Hang (1939).

+She was most prominent in Columbia's two-reel comedies, which had smaller casts and accordingly gave supporting players more to do.
+She worked with The Three Stooges, Andy Clyde, Harry Langdon, Tom Kennedy, Walter Catlett.
+Roscoe Karns, Vera Vague, and especially Charley Chase.
+Her first appearance with Chase was as a gangster's moll in Time Out for Trouble (1938); Chase admired her comic timing and gave her ingenue leads in his subsequent shorts.